 - You will not have to take daily tests or be legally required to self-isolate following contact with someone who has tested positive for COVID-19.

-The Government announced on 21 February 2022 the end of all existing covid restrictions in England on 24 February 2022 .
-A Living with Covid paper is available outlining the changes coming into effect on 24 February 2022.
+The Government announced the end of all existing COVID restrictions in England on 24 February 2022.
+A Living with COVID paper is available outlining the changes.

 The situation is now very different to when shielding was first introduced.
 We know a lot more about the virus and what makes someone more or less vulnerable to COVID-19, the vaccine continues to be successfully rolled out, and other treatments and interventions are becoming available.

 The Government will continue to assess the situation and the risks posed by COVID-19 and, based on clinical advice, will respond accordingly to keep the most vulnerable safe.

 The global pandemic is not yet over, and the Council will continue monitoring and controlling outbreaks and offer support to residents who need it.

 Our offer of support will be reviewed in line with Government guidance.